 Each year, The Graduate School holds a ceremony to honor doctoral graduates and celebrate the successful completion of their studies.
 The hooding ceremony is in addition to and does not replace the university-wide commencement.

 Students are encouraged to invite friends and family members to the hooding ceremony.
 Tickets are required for the ceremony and reception.
-The Graduate School sends information about ticket distribution to graduates early in the spring term.
+The Graduate School sent information about ticket distribution to graduates early in the spring term.
+RSVPs are closed and all tickets have been claimed.

 Note: Official Ph.D. diplomas will be distributed during the hooding ceremony.
 If you are not attending the ceremony, you can pick up your diploma at The Graduate School between May 15 and May 18, 8:30 a.m. to 5:00 p.m.
 You must show your student ID at pickup.